drcscodes/drcs.codes/docs/ai/slides/local-search.md

 We can solve 8-puzzles if we can see just the upper-left corner square by moving each tile in turn into the observable square and keeping track of its location from then on.

-For a partially observable problem, the problem specification will specify a PERCEPT(s) function that returns the percept received by the agent in a given state.
+For a partially observable problem, the problem specification will specify a $Percept(s)$ function that returns the percept received by the agent in a given state.

-- If sensing is nondeterministic, then we can use a PERCEPTS function that returns a set of possible percepts.
+- For nondeterministic sensing, $Percepts(s) = \{s\}_{s \in S}$
-- For fully observable problems, PERCEPT(s) = s for every state s.
+- For fully observable problems, $\forall s, Percept(s) = s$
-- For sensorless problems PERCEPT(s) = null.
+- For sensorless problems $Percept(s) = \text{null}$.

 ## Local-Sensing Vacuum World

 :::: {.columns}
 ::: {.column width="60%"}

 The agent has a position sensor that yields the percept L in the left square, and R in the right square, and a dirt sensor that yields Dirty when the current square is dirty and Clean when it is clean -- but does not sense the other square.
+This is nondeterministic sensing becuase the same percept can match more than one state:

 - The PERCEPT in State 1 is [L,Dirty].
 - State 3 will also produce [L,Dirty].
-- Hence, the initial belief state will be {1,3}.
+- Hence, the initial belief state will be {1,3}:

+    - $Percepts(1) = \{1, 3\}$

+How do we algorithmically get that belief state ...

 :::
 ::: {.column width="40%"}